Health In The Bay – AILMENTS – Structural

 A common cause is musculoskeletal, which could be tight muscles in a number of areas incl shoulders, neck or jaw; grinding teeth; poor posture – often associated with stress.
 Musculoskeletal issues can also be due to past injuries including whiplash; concussion or contusions.
 Other causes can be related to sinus/allergies; hormones; or liver/gallbladder issues.

-Chiropractic is very effective in reducing muscle tension in neck shoulders and upper back, all of which can cause headaches.
+Chiropractic can be effective in reducing muscle tension in neck shoulders and upper back, all of which can cause headaches.
 Chiropractic is helpful to improve whiplash injury, by rebalancing the spinal structure of the neck and hence help the soft tissue to heal.
 A chiropractic cranial (skull) technique is a gentle release of the skull, and is helpful after having a bump to the head.
 These are all done with gentle low force techniques to rebalance the spine and muscles around the head and neck.
 Any jaw or TMJ (Temporomandibular Joint) issues are regularly improved with chiropractic care addressing the skull.

 Chiropractic is also effective in improving posture, which is important for keeping the spine balanced.